Sharing internet in an apartment

 Keep Router Firmware Updated

 Router manufacturers release firmware updates to patch security vulnerabilities.
 Check for updates every few months, or enable automatic updates if your router supports it.
-An outdated router with known security holes is a risk regardless of whether you are sharing, but it becomes more important when another household is on your network.
+An outdated router is a risk even when you are not sharing, and it becomes more important when another household is using your connection.

 Cost Split Calculator